 - Malice exists

-So, let me elaborate… not so much on “No one is infallible” because we all know, mistakes happen.
+To elaborate further… not so much on “No one is infallible” because we all know, mistakes happen.
 Information can be accidentally sent to the wrong person through email either internal or external to the organization.
-I’ve done it myself.
 But for the sake of statistics and surveys, IBM recently published a study and cites that “…inadvertent breaches from human error and system glitches were still the cause for nearly half (49%) of the data breaches in the report, costing companies over $3 million.